 Contact: William Schrack, William@parktrust.org, 301-279-7275 x20

-From L to R: Lesette Nikki Jackson, Caesars HERO Community Relations; Buddy Bison, NPT Mascot; Yolanda Smith; and Grace Lee, NPT Executive Director.
+From L to R: Lesette Nikki Jackson, Caesars HERO Community Relations; Buddy Bison, the Park Trust Mascot; Yolanda Smith; and Grace Lee, the Park Trust executive director.

-In 2014, Yolanda’s classroom participated in the first ever Buddy Bison Carbon Reduction Contest which aims to teach elementary school children how to identify, measure, and reduce their impact on the environment.
-Each year, students from different schools take nine different action items included in NPT’s contest toolkit to reduce their carbon footprint.
+In 2014, Yolanda’s classroom participated in the first-ever Buddy Bison Carbon Reduction Contest which aims to teach elementary school children how to identify, measure, and reduce their impact on the environment.
+Each year, students from different schools take nine different action items included in the Park Trust’s contest toolkit to reduce their carbon footprint.
 Yolanda’s class won the 2017 Carbon Reduction Contest; they prevented 956 lbs of carbon dioxide from being emitted into the air.

 Yolanda Smith accepting her award from Grace Lee, Executive Director of National Park Trust.